Email

 • Changing deliverability of emails: Most SMTP relay services use shared IP addresses, which affect your sender reputation.
 This means you won’t experience a consistent sender reputation or consistent deliverability.
 In turn, this affects the effectiveness of your email campaign and puts a severe dent in key marketing metrics like open rates, conversion rates, and click-through rates.
 To fix this, you’ll need to implement major Domain Name Service (DNS) adjustments.

-But not all is doom and gloom as far as SMTP goes!
-Check out these three advantages of using SMTP relays to send emails:
+But SMTP isn’t all drawbacks.
+Here are three key advantages of using SMTP relays to send emails:

 • Easy to set up: SMTP relays are much easier to set up than email APIs.
 In fact, most email service providers (ESPs) set up SMTP relays and SMTP servers.